BarnesandNoble.JPG

 After the commissioners terminated the umbrella contract, five of the six towns decided to sign individual contracts with Keen.
 His attorneys, Dick Seaton and Brenda Bell, advised him to file a civil rights lawsuit over the loss of the sixth town, alleging that the commissioners had violated his First Amendment right of free speech by terminating his contract in retaliation for his public criticisms.

-The Umbehrs lost round one when Federal District Judge Richard Rogers dismissed their action, ruling that private contractors, doing business with the government, did not enjoy the same First Amendement protections as government employees.
+The Umbehrs lost round one when Federal District Judge Richard Rogers dismissed their action, ruling that private contractors, doing business with the government, did not enjoy the same First Amendment protections as government employees.
 Judge Rogers noted that there was a split of authority on this issue.

-At that point, Eileen Umbehr's borther, Robert A. Van Kirk, a graduate of Notre Dame and Duke University School of Law, entered his appearance in the case, working pro bono.
+At that point, Eileen Umbehr's brother, Robert A. Van Kirk, a graduate of Notre Dame and Duke University School of Law, entered his appearance in the case, working pro bono.
 Robert appealed Judge Rogers' decision to the Tenth Circuit Court of Appeals in Denver, where a panel of three judges unanimously overturned the lower Court's ruling, and sent the case back to District Court for a jury trial.

 Before that could happen, however, the attorney respresenting the insurance company for Wabaunsee County, Donald Patterson, filed for a writ of certiorari with the United States Supreme Court.
 Out of nearly 8,000 requests submitted to the Supreme Court that session, less than 80 requests were granted, and the Umbehr case was one of them.